maljazaery/llm-load-test-azure/README.md

 - [ ] UI Support.
 - [ ] Batch support for embedding endpoints.

+## Limitations
+ We are using cl100k_base encoder from "tiktoken" package to count tokens.
+To change the token encoder,  you can modify the function "num_tokens_from_string" in "plugins/plugin.py"

 ## Supported Azure Endpoints
 - [x] Azure Model as a Platform (Managed Compute).
 - [x] Azure Model as a Service (Serverless API).